DarushDev/bootstrap-portfolio/README.md

 # portfolio1
-Design a responsive portfolio using Bootstrap
+Design a responsive portfolio using Bootstrap.
+Isotope Javascript library is used to filter out the portfolio.

 ![Image](../master/img/screenshot1.png)